ReemMDA99/CMS-style-blog-site/README.md

 ## Submission
-- The URL of the functional, deployed application:
+- The URL of the functional, deployed application on Heroku:

-- The URL of the GitHub repository:
+- The URL of the GitHub repository: https://github.com/ReemMDA99/CMS-style-blog-site